 Shopify is changing the game for mobile shopping

 With the news of their increased value, Shopify also launched Shop, a first-of-its-kind mobile app designed to create a more intuitive and frictionless shopping experience.
 With Shop, users can easily track orders, receive local recommendations, follow their favourite brands, and more.
-Click here for the full rundown.
+Go to the website for the full rundown.